Fousq/Java_Core/README.md

 * <a href="https://docs.oracle.com/javase/tutorial/java/annotations/">Annotations</a>
 * <a href="https://docs.oracle.com/javase/tutorial/reflect/">Reflection API</a>

-## Task 1
+## Task 3

 Description
-Task 1.
-(10 points) Classic Annotations
+Task 3.
+(10 points) Custom annotations

 Use the project from the previous module [Java Core I] with class hierarchy or another pet project with class hierarchy.

-Use next annotations correctly with explanation in comments

-@Deprecated
-@Override
-@SuppressWarnings
-@FunctionalInterface
-Refactor code if it is required
+Create custom annotations and use them in code

+@UseStackOnly which could be attached to fields and couldn’t be accessed in Runtime
+@UseArrayList which could be attached to methods and couldn’t be found in the bytecode
+@ThisCodeSmells(reviewer=”Petya”) which could be attached everywhere and could be repeatable
+@ProdCode which could be attached to methods only and should be accessed in Runtime